Steelcase Inc. (SCS) CEO Jim Keane on Q1 2021 Results - Earnings Call Transcript

 Jim Keane

 Thanks Mike and good morning everyone.
-It was just three months ago, we released our results for the fourth quarter and fiscal year 2020 and it was a great year, the best in nearly 20 years.
-And during our call with all of you, we discussed how it was clear, we were facing the worst human health crisis in our lifetimes and we knew the economic impact would be extraordinary.
-I told you we had two objectives, to keep our people safe and to protect our business.
+It was just three months ago, we released our results for the fourth quarter and fiscal year 2020, and it was a great year, the best in nearly 20 years.
+And during our call with all of you, we discussed how it was clear we were facing the worst human health crisis in our lifetimes and we knew the economic impact would be extraordinary.
+I told you we had two objectives to keep our people safe and to protect our business.

 Three months later, I think we have done both.
-We modified our production lines around the world, provide adequate separation between workers and as we restarted these lines, we ramped up production speeds and staffing gradually.
-Where possible, our office-based employees work from home.
+We modified our production lines around the world, provided adequate separation between workers, and as we restarted these lines we ramped up production speeds and staffing gradually.
+Where possible, our office-based employees worked from home.
 And in our offices, we implemented modifications to keep everyone safe.

 Three months ago, we were aware of a few positive cases.
 And since then, unfortunately, we have had other employees around the world contract the disease.
 But to the best of our knowledge, we have had no transmission between employees in our factories or offices.
-So we are keeping people safe.
+So, we are keeping people safe.

 We are also protecting our business.
 Again, three months ago, we had already closed or significantly restricted production in many of our factories around the world.
-We had already taken dramatic actions to reduce our fixed cost through salary cuts and spending reductions.
+We had already taken dramatic actions to reduce our fixed costs through salary cuts and spending reductions.
 We knew it was going to be a very tough quarter and it was with $21 million adjusted net loss as you saw in the earnings release.

 But those quick, decisive actions really helped us avoid a much deeper loss.
-And we estimated better than some scenarios we had modeled internally.
+And we actually did better than some scenarios we had modeled internally.
 Of course, we are also focused on protecting and strengthening our liquidity.
-The cost reductions really help but we were also able to work with our customers, dealers and suppliers to optimize working capital.
+The cost reductions really helped, but we were also able to work with our customers, dealers, and suppliers to optimize working capital.
 We improved our liquidity position by $98 million in the quarter and finished with $799 million of total liquidity.
 That puts us in a very good position to weather whatever comes next.

 I will give a little more detail on how the quarter played out.
 March started out relatively strong.
-Orders were about even with the prior year and revenue was up.
-But in the last two weeks of March as stay at home workers were put in place in the Americas and EMEA and many of our factories began closing, orders and shipments fell off quickly.
+Orders were about even with the prior year, and revenue was up.
+But in the last two weeks of March as stay-at-home orders were put in place in the Americas and EMEA and many of our factories began closing, orders and shipments fell off quickly.

 April was an incredibly difficult month for us with revenues falling 60% versus the prior year.
-In the Americas, it took a couple weeks to reschedule our factories to run orders for customers considered to be in essential businesses.
-And then we ramped up production gradually as we called back workers.
+In the Americas, it took a couple weeks to reschedule our factories to run orders for customers considered to be in essential businesses, and then we ramped up production gradually as we called back workers.

-By May, our shipments began to increase as restrictions are beginning to ease but our lead times for new business remained longer than normal because of our large backlog.
-That April and May period was pretty chaotic as we had to change customer delivery dates multiple times as our situation changed and sometimes orders we shipped could not be delivered because of changing local restrictions.
+By May, our shipments began to increase as restrictions were beginning to ease, but our lead times for new business remained longer than normal because of our large backlog.
+That April and May period was pretty chaotic as we had to change customer delivery dates multiple times as our situation changed, and sometimes orders we shipped could not be delivered because of changing local restrictions.

 Now, in June, lead times for most products were back to normal and our factories have been quite busy.
 Only our Mexico and India factories continue to face some local restrictions.
 We expect to have a much better second quarter compared to our first quarter because we have so much backlog to produce and ship.
 We are going to be particularly busy, particularly in the Americas and we expect to be profitable.

 So what's next?
 Obviously, orders are down significantly because in most places around the world, work is just starting to come back to the office.
 Some customers are getting ready to bring their employees back to work by making temporary inexpensive modifications to their offices, often with our help.
 However, in more dense metropolitan areas, challenges around elevators and public transportation will likely force many companies to delay a return to the office until the virus is contained.
-We are working with these customers provide work from home packages they can offer to their employees to provide more ergonomic and productive work from home experience.
+We are working with these customers to provide work from home packages they can offer to their employees to provide more ergonomic and productive work from home experience.

 We do see projects in the pipeline in every region.
 Customers with new leases and existing projects on the books are likely to complete those projects, though perhaps on a delayed timeline.
-We expect to see continued strength in the government and education sectors.
-But many other customers are doing what we are doing, protecting their businesses by cutting back on short term discretionary spending as they prepare for a challenging year ahead.
+We expect to see continued strength in the government and education sectors, but many other customers are doing what we are doing, protecting their businesses by cutting back on short-term discretionary spending as they prepare for a challenging year ahead.

 Our conversations with customers are beginning to shift towards actions they can take now to help them prepare for the next evolution of the office.
-We have all seen articles suggesting the office is dead and we will all work from home.
-Those types of articles were being written 20 years ago and they were wrong then and they are wrong now.
+We have all seen articles suggesting the office is dead, and we will all work from home.
+Those types of articles were being written 20 years ago, and they were wrong then and they are wrong now.
 They show up every time there is a new technology like laptops and then high-speed Internet and Wi-Fi and now low-cost videoconferencing platforms.

 On the other hand, it's always been a good idea to give employees the flexibility to work from home from time to time.
 The workplace is an ecosystem of places, both in the office and outside the office.
-We believe as we emerge from this crisis, working from home will be embraced by more companies as part of a holistic approach to more effective work and we will continue to expand our products and programs to support working from home.
-But at the office is far from dead.
+We believe as we emerge from this crisis, working from home will be embraced by more companies as part of a holistic approach to more effective work, and we will continue to expand our products and our programs to support working from home, but the office is far from dead.

-In fact, we believe customers and their employees will expect more from the office as we look to the future and that's where our conversations are centered.
+In fact, we believe customers and their employees will expect more from the office as we look to the future, and that's where our conversations are centered.
 Meeting spaces will need to more fully support remote participants.
 When employees need to really focus on individual work, spaces must provide privacy and separation without compromise.
-Nobody should feel they have to work home to get work done.
-Employers will reevaluate workstation density and desk sharing policies to address raised awareness of infection control as part of well-being.
-And spaces need to be far more flexible so they can adapt more easily to changing conditions.
+Nobody should feel they have to work from home to get work done.
+Employers will reevaluate workstation density and desk sharing policies to address raised awareness of infection control as part of well-being, and spaces need to be far more flexible so they can adapt more easily to changing conditions.
 We are excited about the future of the office and we continue to help our clients imagine what might be next.

 Yesterday, our Board of Directors increased our quarterly dividend to $0.10 per share reflecting the strength of our liquidity position and the expected improvement from the first quarter.
-The dividend is still well below last year since we expect this will be a challenging year and given the impact on the global economy, the challenges could extend into next year.
-We are not providing guidance but we are committed to continue to take whatever actions are needed to manage our business through the crisis.
+The dividend is still well below last year since we expect this will be a challenging year; and given the impact on the global economy, the challenges could extend into next year.
+We are not providing guidance, but we are committed to continue to take whatever actions are needed to manage our business through the crisis.

-Finally, I want to reflect on the conversations we have been having in America and around the world about racism, diversity and inclusion.
+Finally, I want to reflect on the conversations we have been having in America and around the world about racism, diversity, and inclusion.
 We have been having those same conversations within Steelcase and listening is always the best way to start.
 We are also providing opportunities for all of us within Steelcase to learn more about these topics.
 And we are also taking action, for example by setting goals to increase employment of underrepresented groups.
-We are continuing to work with the communities in which we do business to promote social justice.
-Most of our work is through social innovation where instead of just making contributions, we offer opportunities for our own people to put the skills and talents to work and help nonprofits in our community.
+We are also continuing to work with the communities in which we do business to promote social justice.
+Most of our work is through social innovation where instead of just making contributions, we offer opportunities for our own people to put their skills and talents to work in helping nonprofits in our community.

 For example, during the worst of the crisis, we made masks and screens for our local hospitals to use when PPE was not available.
 This year, in addition to our regular internship program, which we kept in place despite the crisis, we are sponsoring 50 additional summer interns from Grand Rapids public schools.
 Points of Light organization included Steelcase in their Civic 50 which they consider the most community-minded companies in the nation.
 For a company of our size, this was truly an honor.
 We are excited about what we can do next.

-So in summary, we knew the first quarter would be tough and we made some tough decisions.
-It turned out little better than some scenarios we modeled and our liquidity is strong.
-We expect the second quarter will be better as we work through to the backlog but we could face soft demand as customers get ready for what's next and economic conditions remain uncertain.
-We are confident the office will remain the best place to work and will continue to evolve even as working from home rises in importance and we continue to work on being a better company in helping improve the communities in which we operate.
+So, in summary, we knew the first quarter would be tough and we made some tough decisions.
+It turned out a little better than some scenarios we modeled, and our liquidity is strong.
+We expect the second quarter will be better as we work through to the backlog, but we could face soft demand as customers get ready for what's next and economic conditions remain uncertain.
+We are confident the office will remain the best place to work and will continue to evolve even as working from home rises in importance, and we continue to work on being a better company in helping improve the communities in which we operate.

 Now, I will turn it over to Dave for more detail on our financials.